LumaKernel/vim-tsdetect/README.md

 ### `tsdetect.nodeOverride`

-Workspace configuration to be set in Node.js environtment.
+Workspace configuration to be set in Node.js environment.
 If you want to extend original configuration, you need to include default ones.
 Not recommended to touch `deno.enable` and `tsserver.enable`.

 Values: `object`